-Do you know the key differences between a Single Form Thread Mill and a Multi-Form Thread Mill?
+Do you know the key differences between a Single Form Thread Mill and a Multi-Form version?
 Do you know which tooling option is best for your job?
-This blog post examines how several factors, including the tool’s form and max depth of thread, are important to ultimately making the appropriate Harvey Tool thread mill decision.
+This blog post examines how several factors, including the tool’s form and max depth of thread, are important to ultimately making the appropriate Harvey Tool decision.

 Thread Mill Product Offering

 The single form thread mill is the most versatile threading solution Harvey Tool offers.
 These tools are ground to a sharp point and are capable of milling 60° thread styles, such as UN, metric, and NPT threads.
 With over 14 UN and 10 Metric sized tools, Harvey Tool’s single form selections allow machinists the opportunity to machine many different types of threads.

 Similar to the standard single form, Harvey Tool’s thread mills for hardened steels offer machinists a quality option when dealing with hardened steels from 46-68 Rc.
 The following unique geometries helps this tool machine tough alloys:

 - Ground Flat – Instead of a sharp point these tools have a ground flat to help ensure long tool life.

 - Eccentric Relief – Gives the cutting edges extra strength for the high feeds at relatively low RPMs required for harder materials.

 - AlTiN Nano Coating – Allows for superior heat resistance.